 Herniated Cervical Discs

-At Southwest Scoliosis Institute, our board-certified, fellowship-trained orthopedic doctors, Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have treated thousands of patients with complex spine conditions that included herniated cervical discs.
+At Southwest Scoliosis and Spine Institute, our board-certified, fellowship-trained orthopedic doctors Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Y. Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have treated thousands of patients with complex spine conditions that included herniated cervical discs.

 While a herniated cervical disc can occur from injury or trauma, the effects of aging cause many more cases.
 Because this ailment occurs over time, patients often don’t notice the symptoms until they become severe.
 Also, this ailment typically occurs between the ages of 30 and 50.
 Unfortunately, it tends to affect older adults because age causes tissue to be less effective.
 Therefore, the cervical discs crack and other injuries occur to increase the risk of herniation.